arviz-devs/xarray-einstats/docs/source/background/einops.md

 However, there are also many cases in which dimension names in xarray will be strings without any spaces nor parenthesis in them.
-So similarly to the option of doing `da.stack(dim=("dim1", "dim2"))` which can't be used for all valid dimension names but is generally easier to write and less error prone, `xarray_einstats.einops` also provides two possible syntaxes.
+So similarly to the option of doing `da.stack(dim=["dim1", "dim2"])` which can't be used for all valid dimension names but is generally easier to write and less error prone than, `xarray_einstats.einops` also provides two possible syntaxes.

 The guiding principle of the einops module is to take the input expressions